Bill de Blasio: Tenure

 De Blasio was sworn into office on January 1, 2014, by former President Bill Clinton.
 In his inaugural address, he reiterated his campaign pledge to address "economic and social inequalities" within the city.
 The New York Times noted that "The elevation of an assertive, tax-the-rich liberal to the nation's most prominent municipal office has fanned hopes that hot-button causes like universal prekindergarten and low-wage worker benefits... could be aided by the imprimatur of being proved workable in New York."

+On January 10, 2014, the mayor received light-hearted criticism after a photoshoot where he ate a pizza with a knife and fork at a Staten Island pizzeria.
+In defense, de Blasio said that it was traditional in Italy to eat pizza in such a manner.
+Marc Cosentino, the owner of the pizzeria, later auctioned off the notorious fork for $2,500 to raise money for the Tunnel to Towers Foundation.
+The incident was variously dubbed "Forkgate", "Pizzagate", and "Pizzaghazi".

+At a February 2, 2014 Groundhog Day ceremony, de Blasio accidentally dropped a groundhog named Charlotte onto the ground in front of "shocked schoolchildren".
+Charlotte died of internal injuries on February 9, 2014, although the Staten Island Zoo did not make this fact public until several months later.

 In the first weeks of de Blasio's mayoralty, New York City was struck by a series of snowstorms.
 De Blasio was criticized by Upper East Side residents who said efforts to clear the snow seemed to be lagging in their neighborhood.
 De Blasio apologized the next day, saying that "more could have been done to serve the Upper East Side."
 On February 13, heavy snowstorms hit the East Coast again.
 Under instructions from De Blasio and School Chancellor Carmen Fariña, the city's public schools were kept open.
 This decision was criticized by teacher unions, parents and the media as 9.5 inches of snow fell that day.
 By the middle of February, the city had added $35 million to the Sanitation Department's budget for snow removal.